-The Manufacturing subsidiary in the steel products division was created in late 2010.
+The Manufacturing subsidiary in the steel products division was formed in late 2010.
 The subsidiary is 70% owned by Bri-Chem Corp, and 30% owned by Wuxi Huayou Special Steel Co., Ltd ("Wuxi").
 Manufacturing will produce steel pipe ranging in outside diameter from 14" to 36" which will be manufactured from carbon steel tubes using a Thermal Pipe Expansion (TPE) process that heats the steel tubes while being pushed by a horizontal hydraulic press over a mandrel, thereby expanding the pipe.
 The TPE process has been utilized for producing large diameter steel pipe for several years in China and Manufacturing will be the first to introduce TPE production and testing in Canada.
-The Company has begun the process of setting up the mill, located in Edmonton, Alberta, and is currently in the commissioning phase, with light production projected to begin in late spring 2011.
+The Company is nearing completion of the mill setup, located in Edmonton, Alberta, and is currently in the testing phase, with light production to begin in the third quarter of 2011.